Admins can run a batch upload by CSV

 - if your group name uses a comma, enclose the group names in quotes, like: "sales, Europe", "sales, US", "support", "marketing"

-group_sync: this column works together with Perform user/group upload sync? option in the application interface, to add and remove users from groups.
+The group_sync column works together with Perform user/group upload sync? option in the application interface, to add and remove users from groups.
 Enter group names as comma-separated list, like for assign_groups.

 If group_sync has entries, the application ignores any entries in assign_groups.